quantmind/d3-view/docs/component.md

 ## Creating a component

 A component is defined by the [render][] method.
-However, there optional properties and methods that can be used to customize construction and lifecycle of a component.
+However, there are optional properties and methods that can be used to customize construction and lifecycle of a component.
 ```javascript
 var component = {